dylan-lang/binary-data/documentation/source/usage.rst

 Default values for fields can be provided, similar to Dylan class definitions, after the equal sign (``=``) after the field type.

+A more detailed description of the binary data language can be found in its reference :macro:`define binary-data`.

 Inheritance: Variably Typed Container Frames
 --------------------------------------------